 © Daryle Kaiser

-probably have not traveled much before this and will probably be
+you probably have not traveled much before this and will probably

-the most exciting adventure of your lives.
-I expect you to have
+be the most exciting adventure of your lives.
+I expect you to

-fun and learn while you are here and will do everything I can to
+have fun and learn while you are here and will do everything

-the end of the Yellowstone portion of your adventure you should
+at the end of the Yellowstone portion of your adventure you

-be able to work any Visitor Center desk and answer any question
+should be able to work any Visitor Center desk and answer any

-posed by a standard visitor.
-That's how much information you will
+question posed by a standard visitor.
+That's how much information

 Just for fun:

-Web Cam and see Old Faithful erupt before you get here.
-The
+Faithful Web Cam and see Old Faithful erupt before you get

-camera is located just inside the window of the Old Faithful Visitor
+here.
+The camera is located just inside the window of the Old

-answers to the following questions can be found among the pages
+The answers to the following questions can be found among the

-within this web site.
-I have included hyperlinks to each page where
+pages within this web site.
+I have included hyperlinks to each

 of Yellowstone Park